Community

 Events

-Friendly Readers is an open, drop-in book group, discussing books from a Quaker perspective and getting to know each other more deeply.
 Everyone is invited.
-You do not have to commit to regular attendance, or to have read the book.
-Our discussions are about the topics raised.
-We discuss one book each month over two meetings, which focus on different issues, so come to either or both.
-For February we are discussing the Multnomah County Everybody Reads book, Lovely One: A Memoir by Ketanji Brown Jackson.
-For more information about Friendly Readers, contact Kepper at
+You do not have to commit to regular attendance to come.
+We enjoy discussing books from a Quaker perspective and getting to know each other more deeply.
+You don’t even have to have read the book––please join us if the topic interests you.
+We discuss one book each month over two meetings which focus on different issues, so come to either or both.

 News